Vocational Transition IEP Goals and Lesson Ideas | SPED Lesson Planner

 School-to-Community Travel Training for Job Sites

-Teach students to identify bus routes, read ride schedules, use fare cards, or follow a walking map to a training site.
-This addresses independent living and transition IEP goals and is especially important for students who will rely on public transportation after high school.
+Teach students to identify bus routes, read ride schedules, use fare cards, or follow a walking map to a community job site.
+This connects community-based instruction to transition IEP goals for independence, safety, punctuality, and accessing adult employment settings.

 Retail Stocking Practicum in a Partner Store

 Coordinate with a local retailer for students to practice sorting products, facing shelves, checking labels, and following restocking directions.
-Use systematic instruction, task analysis, and data collection to document mastery of vocational skills in an authentic environment.
+Use task analysis and prompt-level data to document growth in work habits, stamina, accuracy, and pre-vocational skill independence.

 Cafeteria or Food Service Work Rotation